Updated July 23rd, 2018.

 It’s better to make an early start as the heat in Ayutthaya can be unbearable by midday.
-You can also make your way around some of the ruins in the early evening as they are flood lit for tourists.
+You can also make your way around some of the ruins in the early evening as they are floodlit for tourists.

-Cycling: The best way to get around the city and see the ruins is by bicycle.
+The best way to get around the city and see the ruins is by bicycle.
 You can usually hire one for around 40 Baht per day and although they’re not always in great condition they do the job.

-Chao Phrom Market: If you’re all templed out why not visit Chao Phrom Market down by the Pasak River on U-Thong Rd.
+If you’re all templed out why not visit Chao Phrom Market down by the Pasak River on U-Thong Rd.
 This traditional Thai market is more for locals than tourists, selling mostly food, clothes and daily goods.

 The temples and ruins are the main reason people visit Ayutthaya

-Places to stay in Ayutthaya
+Where to stay in Ayutthaya

 A new hostel is 1301 Hostels Ayutthaya.
 It’s located along the riverbank in a quite position amidst the center of the town.
 The hostel only has a couple of beds and a private room but its brand new, clean, charmingly designed and the ultimate place for a relaxing stay in Ayutthaya.

-Places to eat
+Places to eat in Ayutthaya

 Ayutthaya is a strange place in terms of not seeming to have any restaurants.
 However, one small place right across from 1301 hostel and right next to the Tha Sai Temple , offers snacks and amazing iced coffee “spins” that hit the spot after a day of sweating your life away in the Thai heat.

 Train – Probably the easiest way to get there, it can take around two and a half hours and can cost anything from 20 – 245 Baht, depending on which class you prefer to travel in.
 The train station in Ayutthaya is not on the actual island so you’ll have to catch the ferry too, but it’s quite convenient costing only 4 Baht and leaving every few minutes.

 Bus – Buses leave from Moh Chit – Bangkok’s Northern Bus Terminal – around every 20 minutes and cost about 50 Baht for a first class, air con seat.
 It usually takes around an hour and a half to reach Ayutthaya but allow time for several stops along the way.

 Minibus – Minibuses to Ayutthaya operate frequently from Victory Monument square in Bangkok for around 70 Baht.
 They head directly there cutting out any stopping time and usually take around an hour and a half.

 Where to go next

 Bangkok – Ayutthaya is very close to Bangkok, with amazing connections to the rest of Asia and the world.

-- Sukhothai – If temples and ruins are your thing then you’ll love Sukhothai, another UNESCO World Heritage Site.
+Sukhothai – If temples and ruins are your thing then you’ll love Sukhothai, another UNESCO World Heritage Site.
 Trains run there from Ayutthaya several times a day or you could take the local government bus which leaves at around 9am each day.

 Kanchanaburi – With tourists flocking there to see the Bridge over the River Kwai, Kanchanaburi has a great backpacker community.
-From Ayutthaya it’s best to travel back to Bangkok and take a minibus from the Victory Monument square to Kanchanburi.
+From Ayutthaya, it’s best to travel back to Bangkok and take a minibus from the Victory Monument square to Kanchanburi.